-During the preclinical years at the David Geffen School of Medicine at UCLA, the students of the CDU/UCLA Medical Education Program are bound by the Medical Code of Ethics as outlined in the Medical Student Honor Code.
+During the preclinical years at the David Geffen School of Medicine at UCLA, the Medical Code of Ethics as outlined in the Medical Student Honor Code binds the students of the CDU/UCLA Medical Education Program to its policies.
 The Medical Student Honor Code is under the jurisdiction of the UCLA Medical Student Council.
 Further information regarding the Medical Student Honor Code at UCLA can be obtained from the website http://medschool.ucla.edu/apply-honor-code.